 Q. Will the student’s parents know?

 A The principal or assistant principal will try to telephone the student’s parents and let them know about the suspension.
 If they cannot reach the student’s parents by telephone, then they will write down how many times they tried and what happened.
 The student’s parents will be mailed a letter titled Written Notice of Suspension within twenty-four (24) hours of the decision.
 The student will be given a copy of that letter.
 If the student or his/her parents claim that s/he did not receive the letter, it will not change the suspension.
 The student will be given another copy of the letter if s/he requests one.

 Disciplinary Reassignment – Q&A

-If the principal determines that a student has done something wrong that requires removal from the regular school program, s/he will be suspended for no more than five (5) school days and then sent to an alternative school.
+If the principal after completing an investigation determines that a student has done something wrong that may require removal from the school the principal will make a recommendation to the area superintendent.
+If the area superintendent supports the recommendation for reassignment then the student will be suspended for no more than three (3) days and then sent to an alternative school.

 The student’s parent may appeal to a District Review Committee to ask for permission to participate in the student’s regular school’s graduation ceremony.
 The Committee will consider the following factors:

 2. the student’s discipline history